vgl-hub/vgl-curation/README.md

 4. Curate both haplotypes simultaneously.
 The presence of both haplotypes can be especially useful for identifying sex and microchromosomes, as well as haplotig duplications (mis-phased sequences).
 5. Tags: <br>
-    * Create "Hap_1" and "Hap_2" tags in PretextView.
+    * Create `Hap_1` and `Hap_2` tags in PretextView.
 These tags only need to be created once, PretextView will remember them in other curations.
 In the PretextView menu, click "Meta Data Tags" and type in the two tags as such: <br>
        <p align="center">
          <img width="400" alt="image" src="https://github.com/Nadolina/Rapid-curation-2.0/assets/73204272/ad08e8fa-9674-4f92-9699-8e1fc63ea48f"\>
          <img width="400" alt="image" src="https://github.com/Nadolina/Rapid-curation-2.0/assets/73204272/1d5e1812-b3d8-4c08-acf7-02a337f87cbd">
        </p>
        <br>
     * Teasing the haplotypes apart gets a little messy, especially if there are sequences moved between haplotypes (i.e./ a scaffold from Hap_1 assigned to a Hap_2 scaffold or vice versa).
 The unassigned scaffolds can be sorted by the H1 and H2 notations we added prior to mapping.
-However, we need to use the Hap_1 and Hap_2 tags we just created to sort the chromosomes.
+However, we need to use the `Hap_1` and `Hap_2` tags we just created to sort the chromosomes.
 For each chromosome, assign the appropriate haplotype tag to the left most scaffold, as such: <br>
        <p align="center">
         <img width="400" height="300" alt="image" src="https://github.com/Nadolina/Rapid-curation-2.0/assets/73204272/1e2c4a3a-2b2c-4d74-8b8a-ae80228e90bc">
         <img width="400" height="300" alt="image" src="https://github.com/Nadolina/Rapid-curation-2.0/assets/73204272/a1531c9a-4159-41fd-8d48-9e78c7fa39d3">
        </p>
        <br>
     * Tag the sex chromosomes as per usual.
-The current VGP standard is to move the sex chromosomes into Hap_1, so make sure that any sex chromosomes are also tagged with the Hap_1 tag. <br>
+The current VGP standard is to have a representant of each chromosome in Hap_1.
+So if the genome is heterogametic (XY or ZW), make sure that any sex chromosomes is tagged with `Hap_1`.
+For homogametic genomes (XX or ZZ), leave one sexual chromosome in each haplotype (tags `Hap_1` and `Hap_2`) <br>
     * Tag any unlocalized sequences as "unloc".
 Place any unloc sequences at the end (right most side) of their chromosomal assignment.
 These unlocs need to be painted with the chromosome they belong too. <br>
 6. Once done, paint all the scaffolds (from both haplotypes) into chromosomes.
 The homologs will need to alternate for proper identification.
 With everything painted, generate your AGP. <br>